Staying Safe and Giving Help

-Encourage your friend to seek medical attention, report the assault, and or contact counseling services.
+Encourage your friend to seek medical attention, report the assault, and or contact Counseling and Wellness Center.
 Remember, your friend must ultimately make the decision as to what to do.
 She or he is the experts in their own lives.
 Don't push.
 Support your friend in their choices no matter what they decide.

 It is important not to tell others what your friend has told you, and not confront the perpetrator.
 Remember that ultimately, decisions about the incident and who to inform are the right of the survivor.